-To extend program functionality we implemented plugins modules.
-Module structure lets reduce your program size and purchase costs (you pay only functionality, which you need), to low down program distributive download time, your computer processor load and reduce disk space.
+To extend program functionality, we implemented plug-in modules.
+The module structure lets you to reduce your program size and purchase costs (you pay only functionality, which you need).

-You can parse and export data sent and received (Fig.10).
+You can parse and export data sent and received (fig. 5.1.1).
 By default, only data received will be parsed.

-You can easily install a new module. usually, you should start the installation file and click the "Next" button for few times.
-The installation wizard will detect a place of your Advanced PBX Data Logger software and place a plugin module and all distributive files to the "Plugins" folder, which is in the program folder (by default X:\\Program Files\Advanced PBX Data Logger\Plugins).
+You can easily install a new module.
+Usually, you should start the installation file and click the "Next" button for a few times.
+The installation wizard will detect a place of your Advanced PBX Data Logger software and place a plug-in module and all distributive files to the "Plugins" folder, which is in the program folder (by default X:\\Program Files\Advanced PBX Data Logger\Plugins).

-After program restart a module will be loaded and initialized.
-If module is supported with our software, its short description you will see in modules list (Fig.10-12).
+After the program restart, a module will be loaded and initialized.
+If the module is supported by our software, the module name will appear the modules list (Fig. 5.1.1-5.1.3).
 Most modules require additional settings.
-If you want to configure the plugin module, simply click the "Setup" button near it.
-If you selected the module and the "Setup" button is not active, then module doesn't have additional settings and can work without additional settings.
-Please, read users manual of a corresponding plugin for additional information.
+If you want to configure the plug-in module, click the "Setup" button near it.
+If you selected the module and the "Setup" button is not active, then the module doesn't have additional settings and can work without additional settings.
+Please, read a user's manual of the corresponding plug-in for additional information.

 1.Select and configure a query module.
 You may use a module of this type if you need to send some data to your device (for example, initialization strings or request strings).

 2.Select and configure a parser module.
 This step is necessary because filter and export modules can use parsed data only.
 If you didn't select the parser module, then you can't configure the data filter and data export modules.

 3.Activate and configure data export modules.
 You can select one or more modules simultaneously.
 The program will use selected modules simultaneously.
 Please, note, the program can' use the data export module, if you didn't configure the parser module.

 4.Activate and configure event modules.
 You can select one or more modules simultaneously.